to everyone who made the Accessible Town evening such a success Monday 3rd December 2018.

 It was a wonderful way to celebrate the International Day of Persons with Disabilities (#IDPwD) and the #MakeAChange awards.

-Welcome to Guernsey’s Accessible Town project
+Welcome to the Guernsey Accessible Town project

 What’s it all about?

+Their collective spending power – the Purple Pound – is worth £249 billion to the UK economy and the same proportionately in Guernsey.
 However, this potential is not being fully realised.
 There are still real (and perceived) barriers that make it harder for disabled people to find work, spend money online and in store, and enjoy a drink or meal out.